LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

       It is only necessary to do this once.
 If you do not do this then it is only possible to use the radio in FM mode.

       **Note!
-Do not attempt to install the Manufacturer's firmware official firmware to the radio, it is only needed by the CPS to add DMR functionality to the firmware.**
+Do not attempt to install the Manufacturer's official firmware to the radio, it is only needed by the CPS to add DMR functionality to the firmware.**

       Once you have successfully completed this procedure the Title bar of the Firmware Loader will display [+DMR]